 DHT blocker for male hair loss prevention

 The oral once-a-day tablet finasteride 1mg helps to stop the formation of DHT in the first place; this is known as a ‘DHT blocker’ and is only suitable for men aged 18 and over.
 By inhibiting DHT this medication can help to prevent baldness by allowing hair to grow unhindered, however, whether or not it works effectively on the hairline area is currently unknown.

 In addition to these established medications, treatment courses can be further augmented by a number of supplementary hair growth products such as the HairMax LaserComb and Hair Vitalics food supplements.

 The former is a patented device that is FDA cleared to promote hair growth and treat hair loss.
-It uses laser light energy to penetrate skin tissue and speed up hair growth, and is actually offered free of charge to clients with many full Belgravia treatment courses.
+It uses laser light energy to penetrate skin tissue and speed up hair growth.
 Hair Vitalics, meanwhile, is an exclusive food supplement designed by Belgravia hair specialists; this proprietary blend of vitamins, minerals, amino acids and botanical extracts contains biotin, zinc and selenium for the maintenance of normal healthy hair growth, and comes in highly-targeted men’s and women’s formulations.

 The first signs of hairloss for most men will be the appearance of thinning hair around the front or top of the head, or, perhaps, an increase in the number of hairs spotted in the plughole.
 Treatment courses are usually most effective and tend to produce quicker results when started during these early signs of shedding, so a speedy and proactive response is recommended for any man who wants to keep his hair.
 Though as long as the follicles are still functioning, even if the hair is thinning, there is help available.